qgiang124/jwks-continued/README.md

 To run the tests, execute the following command:
 `npm test`
 This command will run the test suite using Jest.
 The tests ensure that endpoints return the expected responses and that the application functions correctly.
-#### Note: Don't run the test while server is still because the port 8080 will be occupied.
+#### Note: Don't run the test while server is still active because the port 8080 will be occupied.

 Endpoints
 POST /auth: This endpoint generates a JWT token.
 You can test it using tools like cURL or Postman.
 Example: